Skip to content

 🧩 Full Refresh Exception

-Datasets using full refresh materialization are exempt from type drift blocking
+Datasets using full refresh materialization are exempt from type drift blocking because the table is recreated during execution.

 Type drift warnings may still be emitted for visibility.